 The British High Commission in Sri Lanka maintains and develops relations between the UK and Sri Lanka.

-If you’re in Sri Lanka or Maldives and you need advice which is not covered by reading our travel advice then you can contact us online.
+If you’re in Sri Lanka or Maldives and you need advice which is not covered in our travel advice then you can contact us online.

 If you’re in Sri Lanka or Maldives and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +94 11 5390639.